nstonny/manage-interview-typescript/README.md

 When run locally, the server is set to run at http://localhost:3000 or http://127.0.0.1:3000.
 An appropriate message is printed on the console.

 ## API Documentation

-Instructions on how to use the APIs are provided in a pdf included in the project folder.
-The pdf can be found at
 TODO...